jin-gizmo/docma/doc/user-guide/05-rendering/05-dynamic-content.md

 ```html
 <IMG src="s3://my-bucket/some/path/logo.png" alt="logo">
 ```

+!!! info
-> Files are limited to 10MB in size.
+    Files are limited to 10MB in size.